ifallious/SkyblockRat/README.md

 - lunar accounts file
 - steam accounts
 - crypto wallets
+- all desktop txts
+- mods folder
+- prob other stuff i fogor to list

 ### ill add more stuff if u want me to dm me iloverat.9200 on discord / iloverat#9200 on guilded just dont ask for something stupid like a roblox cookie stealer (it already steals roblox cookies)